 Second, I used rice wine vinegar (milder and subtly sweet than regular vinegars in the market) and light soy sauce.
 Oysters have a delicate flavor and I didn’t what that to be overpowered by the acidity of the vinegar nor the extreme saltiness of the soy sauce.

-- 2 to 3 tbsps. of rice wine vinegar
+- 2 to 3 tablespoons rice wine vinegar

-- 2 to 3 tbsps. of light soy sauce (I used Kikkoman)
+- 2 to 3 tablespoons light soy sauce (I used Kikkoman)

-- about 1 and ½ c. of uncooked oyster meat, rinsed and drained
+- 1 and 1/2 cups uncooked oyster meat rinsed and drained